afnleaf/pkautocalc/README.md

 - render item as visual
 - render alt text for all visuals
 - dropdown for defense and attack
+- booster energy boost to atk/spa/def/spd
+- environemnt file that propagates through frontend and backend with metapastes
+- outspeed

 ### frontend
 - make everything look nicer **IMPORTANT**